Mighty Long Fall

 To make matters worse, her shapeshifting date’s serious expression had turned, and he was now playing off of Scott's festering jealousy, throwing devilish smiles at the vampire as if they were challenges.
-Scott's companions were clearly trying to get the vampire to confront Levi, prompting the silver-haired vampire to make a slicing motion along his throat directed at the couple.
+Scott's companions were clearly trying to get him to confront Levi, prompting the silver-haired vampire to make a slicing motion along his throat directed at the couple.

-Her mind flashed back to the morning Scott had bit her, and Madeline froze, eyes locked on her ex.
+Her mind flashed back to the morning Scott had bitten her, and Madeline froze, eyes locked on her ex.
 She saw the satisfied grin that began to spread across his face as he realized he could still affect her.

 A few flashes of blinding white light cause her to flinch as the same few people that were on their cell phones earlier continued taking pictures.
 She glanced back at Levi, finding her attention fixed on his soft, beautifully curved lips, but his eyes were already transfixed back on Scott.
 The sly, devilish smile crept back in as he shot the vampire a wicked glare.
 Scott’s rage was at the breaking point, as his ego could only bottle up so much, but Levi knew Scott wouldn’t erupt here.
 There were laws of the shrouded world that prevented things like that in public.
 Knowing he was mere moments away from breaking those laws, Scott and his small entourage of friends, ducked out of the club.
-It was a big piece of pride to swallow, but he simply had no choice in the matter.
+It was a big piece of pride to swallow, but he frankly had no choice in the matter.
 Any older or stronger vampires in the club would have ripped him apart later had he transgressed.

 "Well, that went well," Levi chuckled under his breath.